Ask AI

 • monitored_jobs (Optional[List[Union[JobDefinition, GraphDefinition, UnresolvedAssetJobDefinition, RepositorySelector, JobSelector, CodeLocationSelector]]]) – Jobs in the current code locations that will be monitored by this sensor.
 Defaults to None, which means the alert will be sent when any job in the code location matches the requested run_status.
 Jobs in external repositories can be monitored by using RepositorySelector or JobSelector.

-• monitor_all_code_locations (Optional[bool]) – If set to True, the sensor will monitor all runs in the Dagster instance.
+• monitor_all_code_locations (Optional[bool]) – If set to True, the sensor will monitor all runs in the Dagster deployment.
 If set to True, an error will be raised if you also specify monitored_jobs or job_selection.
 Defaults to False.

 • job_selection (Optional[List[Union[JobDefinition, GraphDefinition, RepositorySelector, JobSelector, CodeLocationSelector]]]) – deprecated (This parameter will be removed in version 2.0.
 Use monitored_jobs instead.) (deprecated in favor of monitored_jobs) Jobs in the current code location that will be monitored by this sensor.
 Defaults to None, which means the alert will be sent when any job in the code location matches the requested run_status.